Rizaguness/EE568-Project/README.md

 Fluxvector0, fluxvector45 and fluxvector90 are the graph that used in Q2-B and Q3-b.

 Analitil vs FEM.xlsx file is that calculations and comparisons are made in it.

+animation.gif is a file that for Q5(Motion Animation).
+The simulation model is used in Q3.